nrstott/bogart/index.md

 * routeParams: An object containing the named route parameters.
 * params: Combines the route parameters, form parameters, and query string parameters.
 Precendence for conflicting names is resolved in the following order: route parameters -> form parameters -> query string parameters.

-The request also contains information about the parsed URL:

 * hostname: Host part of the URL ex: whiteboard-it.com
 * hostName: alias of hostname for those who prefer camel case to being consistent with location object.
 * host: Hostname and Port portion of the URL ex: whiteboard-it.com:8080